10 things you can do when your target audience lacks self-control

 The best illustration of this comes from organ donorship, where donation rates are drastically higher in countries using opt-out consent processes.
 In other words, when the desirable behaviour becomes the default, people benefit from doing nothing!

 When people focus on the big picture (e.g., why avoid the behaviour) they’re less likely to succumb to incidental obstacles like temptations.

 For example, smokers are more likely to gain control and kick their habit when primed to think about “why” they want to quit rather than “how” they’ll quit.

 The above options give people choice.
 However, other ‘harder’ approaches can also be utilised.

 For instance, forced retirement savings, bans on addictive substances, speed cameras, and safety laws have all demonstrated positive effects when it comes to behaviours requiring self-control.

 There is, however, another approach.
 But it doesn’t come easy.

 Many of the wicked behavioural problems we face are the product of our environment, not a lack of self-control.
-For example, the obesity crises stems from an obesogenic environment supporting inactivity and consumption of energy dense foods.
+For example, the obesity crises stem from an obesogenic environment supporting inactivity and consumption of energy-dense foods.

 Of course, you could argue its individual choice, but never before has our willpower been so relentlessly tested.
 If we are to have a meaningful impact, we may need to play with the system in which the behaviour sits, and that’s going to involve more than a nudge or slap on the wrist.